As I walked

 Quare Fellow, has gone.
 The rich,

 melodious voice of Frank O'Connor is silent.
-The courteous, kindly, encouraging Francis

-McManus no longer reads so painstakingly the most indifferent manuscripts and
+painstakingly the most indifferent manuscripts and takes the trouble to answer

-takes the trouble to answer with advice and encouragement.
-I never met any of them and I mourned them
+met any of them and I mourned them all.

-with us, O’Faolain, who knows his Dublin; Patrick Kavanagh, intimate with
+Some of the great ones are still with us, O’Faolain, who knows his Dublin; Patrick Kavanagh, intimate with the clay of Monaghan.

 When I was